dallas-hall/kode-kloud-engineer/devops/jenkins/create-users.md

 >
 > It has only a sample job for now.
 A new developer has joined the Nautilus application development team and they want this user to be added to the Jenkins server as per the details mentioned below:
 >
-> * Create a jenkins user named `rose` with `YchZHRcLkL` password, their full name should be `Rose` (it is case sensitive).
+> * Create a jenkins user named `ravi` with `dCV3szSGNA` password, their full name should be `Ravi` (it is case sensitive).
-> * Using Project-based Matrix Authorization Strategy assign `overall read` permission to rose user.
+> * Using Project-based Matrix Authorization Strategy assign `overall read` permission to ravi user.
 > * Remember to remove all permissions for Anonymous users (if given) and make sure admin user has overall Administer permissions.
-> * There is one existing job, make sure rose only has read permissions to that job (we are not worried about other permissions like Agent, SCM, etc.).
+> * There is one existing job, make sure `ravi`` only has read permissions to that job (we are not worried about other permissions like Agent, SCM, etc.).
 >
 > **Notes:**
 >